-- 1.4.3 As mentioned previously, users will want to receive the right information at the right time.
-In order to achieve this, and in light of the increase in the volumes of data available, the geospatial computation required to do this will increasingly be non-human in nature, with accurate results generated automatically and provided directly to end-users. - 1.4.4 As well as expecting to receive the right information at the right time, users will increasingly expect to receive the desired information to their device of choice.
+- 1.4.2 To meet this demand in the coming five to ten years use of, and reliance on, the cloud by those in the geospatial community will continue to increase significantly, particularly as volumes of data and demand for real-time, real-world data grows.
+Over the next five to ten years, infrastructure as a service (laaS), platform as a service (PaaS), software as a service (SaaS) and data as a service (DaaS) all offer technological opportunities to those in the geospatial management world to enable us to meet the requirements of users better. - 1.4.3 As mentioned previously, users will want to receive the right information at the right time.
+In order to achieve this, and in light of the increase in the volumes of data available, the geospatial computation required to do this will increasingly be non-human in nature, with accurate results generated automatically and provided directly to end-users. - 1.4.4 As well as expecting to receive the right information at the right time, users will increasingly expect to receive the desired information on their device of choice.
 Use of the cloud will also facilitate this and is likely to become the standard over the next five to ten years, making geoinformation resources accessible to anyone, anywhere, anytime.

-1.5 Open source
+1.5 Open-source

-1.5.1 Open source solutions are likely to grow significantly as a viable alternative to commercial suppliers.
-The geospatial community already has a well-established 'infrastructure' in the Open Geospatial Consortium (OGC) and a vibrant and relatively tight-knit community who champion its potential.
-The drive by governments towards greater acceptance of open source solutions will remove many of the perceived barriers to wider adoption and drive a virtuous circle, where the value will grow as more users adopt and feed back improvements.
-A number of National Mapping and Cadastral Authorities (NMCAs) - those government bodies responsible for the provision of authoritative geospatial information within a country - have already adopted open source solutions into some of their services.

-- 1.5.2 Three trends seem likely to drive this adoption in countries where resources are particularly scarce the availability of free-to-use software clearly has upfront economic benefits.
+- 1.5.1 Open-source solutions are likely to grow significantly as a viable alternative to proprietary suppliers.
+The open source geospatial community already has a well-established 'infrastructure' through the Open Source Geospatial Foundation (OSGeo) and a vibrant and relatively tight-knit community who champion its potential.
+The drive by governments towards greater acceptance of open-source solutions may remove many of the perceived barriers to wider adoption, as the value will grow as more users adopt these solutions and feed back improvements.
+A number of NMCAs - those government bodies responsible for the provision of authoritative geospatial information within a country - have already adopted open-source solutions into some of their services. - 1.5.2 Three trends seem likely to drive this adoption.
+Firstly, in countries where resources are particularly scarce, the availability of free-to-use software clearly has upfront economic benefits.
 Secondly, the ability to share and modify software relatively easily also helps to facilitate knowledge exchange and the building of common user communities.
-In countries where the development of geospatial infrastructures is in its early stages, the availability of open source solutions offers a genuine alternative to previous operating methods.
-Finally, the next generation of geospatial graduates will have been exposed to open source during their academic studies and potentially in their personal lives, and hence will be technically as well as culturally attuned to using it. - 1.5.3 In organizations committed to formal national and international standards (ISO), there will be continued efforts to develop methods for effectively using existing standards in implementing, maintaining and using geospatial data.
-More and more effective tools for standards use will continue development.
+In countries where the development of geospatial infrastructures is in its early stages, the availability of open-source solutions offers a genuine alternative to previous operating methods.
+Finally, the next generation of geospatial graduates will have been exposed to open source during their academic studies and potentially in their personal lives, and hence will be technically as well as culturally attuned to using it.
+Significant education will be required on the total cost of ownership of open-source technology, recognising that - even when the core software may be free - open source technology development and maintenance costs can attract labour costs.